Nimali Liyanarachchi: Career

 Nimali initially pursued her career in steeplechase.
 However she later switched to 800m due to gastrointestinal tract issues and with the recommendation of her coach.

 She competed at the 2013 Asian Athletics Championships in Pune where she finished fourth in the women's 800 meters with a timing of 2: 05.87 minutes.
 She represented Sri Lanka at the 2014 Commonwealth Games which also marked her maiden appearance at the Commonwealth Games and was eliminated from the heat in the women's 800m event after finishing at seventh position with a timing of 2:08.31 minutes.
 She claimed bronze medal in the women's 800m event during the 2015 Asian Athletics Championships in Wuhan after finishing with a timing of 2: 03.94 minutes just behind the Tintu Lukka of India and Zhao Jing from China.
 It also became the first medal to be claimed by a Sri Lankan athlete in a 800m at an Asian Championship after 22 years since 1993.

 She was eliminated from the first round at the 2015 Military World Games in Mungyeong, South Korea, with 2: 10.75 minutes.
 She claimed a silver medal in 800m event at the 2016 Asian Indoor Athletics Championships in Doha with a new national record of 2: 4.88 minutes.
 She represented Sri Lanka at the 2016 South Asian Games which was held in Guwahati and claimed gold medal in 800m event with a timing of 2: 09.40 minutes.
-She was also part of the Sri Lankan 4 x 400 meter relay which clinched silver medal after finishing with 3: 38.89 minutes.
+She was also part of the Sri Lankan 4 × 400 meter relay which clinched silver medal after finishing with 3: 38.89 minutes.
 She set the then national record in women's 800m event in 2016 with a timing of 2:02.58 seconds breaking the 24 year national record held by Dhammika Menike who clocked at 2:03.05 seconds.

 She claimed gold medal in the women's 800m event at the 2017 Asian Athletics Championships in Bhubaneswar after finishing with a timing of 2: 05.23 minutes while incidentally her compatriot Gayanthika Abeyrathne settled for silver medal in the same event.
 Nimali became the first Sri Lankan to win a women's 800m title at the Asian Championships.
 During the same year's Asian Championships, in the women's 800m heat event the winning athlete was disqualified after Liyanarachchi argued that she had been unfairly jostled in the sprint for the line.